claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

         - Database Connections
         - Freeable Memory
 - **Enhanced Monitoring**
-    - Gathers metrics from an agent running on the RDS instance.
-Provides also CPU and memory utilization but more in depth (instance level).
+- Used to monitor different **processes or threads on a DB instance** (ex. percentage of the CPU bandwidth and total memory consumed by each database process in your RDS instance
 	- OS processes
 	- RDS child processes
-    - Used to monitor different **processes or threads on a DB instance** (ex. percentage of the CPU bandwidth and total memory consumed by each database process in your RDS instance

 ## AWS Aurora
 **Serverless**, Automated database instantiation and auto-scaling based on actual usage.